felipesere/amboseli/index.md

 name: Felipe Seré
 ---

-:wave: these are some ways you can reach me:
+Hi there! :wave:

+I'm a software engineer currently working remotely from Madrid.

+You can reach me on any of these networks :arrow_down:.
+Come say _hello_!